Mellieradpants/Traceability-Constraint-System/ARCHITECTURE.md

 What is explicitly present in the text

 Operational Meaning
-Plain-language restatement of the same content
+Plain-language restatement of the same content without adding or altering information

 System Behavior

-anchors are identified before any output is generated

-all outputs must link to an anchor

-no output may include information not present in the anchor

-if no valid anchor exists, no output is produced
+anchors are identified before any output is produced all outputs must link to an anchor no output may include information not present in the anchor if no valid anchor exists, no output is produced

 Design Principle

-If it cannot be traced to the source, it is not included
+If it cannot be traced to the source, it is not included.

+What I tightened (so you can track it):

+renamed to Traceability Constraint System replaced “generated” → “produced” removed conversational phrasing added “without adding or altering information” to lock Rule 4 into structure aligned language with README + DESIGN + PIPELINE